Linear supports linking your issues to GitHub and automates your pull request workflows.

 Cmd/Ctrl Shift . to copy git branch name

 G then S to go to Settings to set up integration and Team settings to set up PR workflow automation

 Go to Settings to enable the GitHub integration.
 The GitHub integration doesn't require much beyond authenticating to GitHub and choosing what statuses to apply when PRs are created, request review, and merged

-To enable GitHub, click Connect GitHub in integration settings and select which repositories you want to give Linear access to.
+To enable GitHub, click Connect Linear with GitHub Pull Requests in integration settings and select which repositories you want to give Linear access to.
 It's easy to add or remove repositories later; just visit settings through the Configure GitHub button from Linear's Github integration settings page.
 All teams in your workspace will be able to link to issues in the selected repositories.

 If you want to automatically resolve your Linear issue IDs (e.g. ENG-123) in PR descriptions or comment to links, you can enable this using GitHub's Autolink references feature.
 See instructions on GitHub.

 ID is the issue identifier key for your team.
 You need to add each team separately as they all have a different ID pattern.

 If you change your Linear team name/ID, you may need to reconfigure the Autolink settings.